This post may contain affiliate links. See my disclosure policy.

 • Cheese – Freshly shredded Monterey Jack cheese is a great choice.
 Pepper Jack cheese, Colby, or sharp cheddar cheese would also work well.

 • Shredded chicken – Use a leftover whole chicken or rotisserie chicken for added convenience.
-Cooked ground beef makes a delicious alternative to shredded cooked chicken, but make sure to drain any excess grease so that the filling isn’t overly oily.
+Cooked ground beef taco meat makes a delicious alternative to shredded cooked chicken, but make sure to drain any excess grease so that the filling isn’t overly oily.

 • Corn tortillas – Yellow or white corn tortillas are traditionally for enchiladas, but you could use flour tortillas instead.